reduxjs/reselect/README.md

 ```

+### createSelectorWithCacheSize(cacheSize, ...inputSelectors | [inputSelectors], resultFunc)

+Same as createSelector, but the first argument configures the cache size.
+The selector will store results in a [FIFO cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#First_In_First_Out_.28FIFO.29), which means that it will overwrite the oldest value when the cache is full.

-### defaultMemoize(func, equalityCheck = defaultEqualityCheck)
+### defaultMemoize(func, equalityCheck = defaultEqualityCheck, cacheSize = 1)

 `defaultMemoize` memoizes the function passed in the func parameter.
 It is the memoize function used by `createSelector`.

-`defaultMemoize` has a cache size of 1.
+`defaultMemoize` has a default cache size of 1.
 This means it always recalculates when the value of an argument changes.
+You can specify a larger cache size to store multiple results.
+It uses a simple [FIFO cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#First_In_First_Out_.28FIFO.29), which means that it will overwrite the oldest result when the cache is full.

 `defaultMemoize` determines if an argument has changed by calling the `equalityCheck` function.
 As `defaultMemoize` is designed to be used with immutable data, the default `equalityCheck` function checks for changes using reference equality: